NY PTSD Injuries | Accidents & Post-Traumatic Stress Disorder

 - Numbing oneself (physically, socially, or emotionally)

-- Using drugs or alcohol to avoid traumatic memories or feelings
+- Using drugs or alcohol to numb those memories or feelings

 - A constant feeling of being on “red alert”